jhu-saw/sawSensablePhantom/README.md

 # sawSensablePhantom

-This SAW component contains code for interfacing with the Sensable Phantom Omni.
+This SAW component contains code for interfacing with the SensAble *PHANTOM Omni* and the Geomagic/3DS *Touch*.
 It compiles on Windows and Linux.
 It has been tested with:
-  * Linux Ubuntu 16.04 and 18.04 and Windows
+  * Linux Ubuntu 16.04, 18.04 and 20.04 and Windows
-  * Sensable Phantom Omni 1394 but it might work with other haptic devices from Sensable or 3DS (assuming the C API is the same)
+  * SensAble *Phantom Omni* (FireWire/1394) and 3DS *Touch* (Ethernet) but it might work with other haptic devices from SensAble or 3DS (assuming the C API is the same)

 The `ros` folder contains code for a ROS node that interfaces with the sawSensablePhantom component and publishes the 3D transformations, joint positions and efforts, buttons...
 It also has subscribers to control the Omni (i.e. set cartesian wrench).
 To build the ROS node, make sure you use `catkin build`.